Racquetball Serves

 Drive Serves

 The main idea behind all drive serves is to hit the ball very hard and as low to the floor as possible, taking care to hit it beyond the serve line so as not to fault, of course.
+The racquet needs to be swung with maximum force.
 Here’s a video that explains the basics of a drive serve:

 By varying your court position, serve height, speed, and the angle of your serve, you can create a lot of variation on this basic idea to keep your opponent guessing.
 Some of these variations have been given specific names.
 Here are some examples: